-- 5. Configure the production options as required.
-See Configuring Production Options for more information. - 6.
-Click Start to begin. - Click Authorize and then grant CyberLink PowerDirector permission to upload videos to your Dailymotion account by following the steps in the Dailymotion Authorization windows. - 8.
+- 7. Click Start to begin. - 8.
+Click Authorize and then grant CyberLink PowerDirector permission to upload videos to your Dailymotion account by following the steps in the Dailymotion Authorization windows. - 9.
 CyberLink PowerDirector proceeds to produce and upload the video file.
 Click Close when done to return to the program.